gurditsingh/hydeout/_posts/test.md

 Now that the spark pool has been created, we need to test it by trying to access some sample data from Azure Data Lake Storage account.

 ## What is Apache Spark
+Apache Spark is an open-source, distributed processing system used for big data workloads.
+It utilizes in-memory caching and optimized query execution for fast queries against data of any size.
+Simply put, Spark is a  **fast and general engine for large-scale data processing**.

+The  **fast**  part means that it’s faster than previous approaches to work with Big Data like classical  [MapReduce](https://www.ibm.com/analytics/hadoop/mapreduce).
+The secret for being faster is that Spark runs on memory (RAM), and that makes the processing much faster than on disk drives.

+The  **general**  part means that it can be used for multiple things like running distributed SQL, creating data pipelines, ingesting data into a database, running Machine Learning algorithms, working with graphs or data streams, and much more.